Kritimbist/365-Days-of-GitHub-Challenge-AI-Machine-learning/Data Preprocessing/Readme.md

 Domain-based discretization is a technique where I convert continuous numerical data into categories using real-world knowledge or expert rules, not just mathematical ranges.
 Instead of letting the data decide the bins, I define the bins based on how the domain actually understands the values.

-GitHub-ready Summary

-Today I learned about domain-based discretization, where I transformed continuous data into categories using domain knowledge.
-This approach creates meaningful bins that reflect real-world standards rather than arbitrary numerical ranges.